AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/Upload objects/Append upload.md

 # Append upload

-You can use AppendObject to append content to append objects that are uploaded.
+You can use AppendObject to append content to appendable objects that are uploaded.

 ## Usage notes